-- keep your cellphone charged at all times
+- keeping your cellphone charged at all times

-- have an accountability friend who knows where you are and who you are with
+- having an accountability friend who knows where you are and who you are with

-- practice being secure by locking windows and doors
+- practicing being secure by locking windows and doors

-- be mindful of how much alcohol you’ve consumed
+- being mindful of how much alcohol you’ve consumed

-In addition to seeking mental health treatment and practicing general safety, finding ways to feel empowered – taking a martial arts class, for example — may also help prevent revictimization.
+In addition to seeking mental health treatment and practicing general safety, finding ways to feel empowered — taking a martial arts class, for example — might also help prevent revictimization.

 When you care about someone, the last thing you want to do is cause them more pain after they’ve survived abuse.

 If one of your family members has come to you about a traumatic event, consider supporting them by:

 - telling them it wasn’t their fault